 Changing HVAC filters regularly and ensuring equipment is well maintained and tuned will also help save money.
 When purchasing HVAC equipment, such as reverse cycle heat pumps, it’s worth investing in the most energy-efficient models.
 These can save more than 50% in related energy costs compared with minimum-standard models.

-See the HVAC page for more information.
+See the HVAC guide for more information.

 Cooking appliances can represent a surprisingly high proportion of total energy use in the food retail sector.
 Choose well insulated models with double or triple glazed windows.
 The most efficient models can be as much as 40% more efficient than the market average.